 - 2.4.
 The proposed development has employed a 'maximum design scenario' approach which reflects the Rochdale Envelope approach. - 2.5.
 The Rochdale Envelope is employed where the nature of the proposed development means that some details of the whole project have not been confirmed and flexibility is sought to address uncertainty.
 It provides a 'maximum design' scenario approach to the impact of a project and allows for a broad definition of the project to be framed within a number of set parameters.
 This approach allows for a project to be assessed on the basis of maximum project design parameters in order to provide flexibility, while ensuring all potentially significant effects (positive or adverse) are assessed within the planning application.
 The need for flexibility in design, layout and technology is required to address uncertainties inherent to the development.
 This is very pertinent to solar development due to the rapid pace of change in module technology and commercial availability.
-As technology advances, it is possible that modules could become more efficient which would result in a potential reduction in total module area required to deliver the same amount of generation.
+As technology advances, it is possible that modules could become more efficient which would result in a potential reduction in total module area required to deliver the same amount of generation or greater generation on the same land area. - 2.6.
 This in turn could require the micro-siting of ancillary equipment to reflect such changes, i.e., the final locations of cabling and inverters.
-Accordingly, a final build plan would be submitted to the Local Planning Authority as part of a pre-commencement condition.
-The final build plan would demonstrate how the final 'as-built' design remains within the parameters of the forthcoming DNS application submission.
-This approach is consistence with good practice applied at other recently permitted DNS energy schemes. - 2.6.
-Flexibility is also required for the cable route, the previous design layout shows three options for the cable route.
-This has however been amended, with a proposed reroute along the existing local highway (namely Swansea Road, Carmarthen Road, Ystrad Road and Denver Road).
-The need for flexibility is required also to address potential opportunities to deliver a power facility integrated with neighbouring developments as well as exporting through the grid infrastructure.
+Accordingly, a final build plan would be submitted to the Local Planning Authority as part of a pre-commencement condition. - 2.7.
+The final build plan would demonstrate how the final 'as-built' design remains within the parameters of the DNS application submission.
+This approach is consistence with good practice applied at other recently permitted DNS energy schemes!